bio-boris/parse_pdf/README.md

 # Install Python
 * https://www.python.org/downloads/release/python-2713/
-* Choose the Windows MSI installer , download and install
+* Choose the Windows MSI installer , download and install the 64 Bit Version of python

 (Make sure Python is added to Path, the checkbox should be automatically